AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-basic-blocks.md

 - **Hyperlinks**: Adds hyperlinks to the required location in your content.
 It can be a file reference, web URL, or an e-mail link as shown below.

     ![](assets/hyperlink-learning-content.png){width="650" align="left"}

+Additionally, the **Menu** dropdown provides access to the editing actions (Cut, Copy, Delete), Find and replace and Version label.